SiiMeR/unity-volumetric-fog/README.md

 # Volumetric Fog
 Volumetric fog implementation in Unity.
-Made as a part of my Bachelors thesis.
+Made originally as a part of my Bachelors thesis.
+Now I am just improving it in my free time.
+Does not currently support the new HD render pipeline that came in Unity 2018.

 # How to run:
-1. Clone this repository
+1. Clone this repository (`git clone https://github.com/SiiMeR/unity-volumetric-fog.git`)
-2. Download Unity(tested on versions 2018.1, 2017.4, 2017.3)
+2. Download Unity (tested on versions 2018.1, 2017.4, 2017.3)
 3. Open the project in Unity
-4. Open the scene 'Forest' and press play
+4. Open the scene 'Forest' (under the 'Scenes' folder) and press play
 5. Fog settings can be changed by selecting the 'CameraAndFog' gameobject, which is a child of the 'Player' gameobject in the scene hierarchy

 # Enabling benchmark mode